19network42/tutors_guide/Exams.md

 ### Tutor exams

 On top of the "Bocal exams", tutors can organize exams at their time and hour convenience.
+Exam are only posted on intranet when minimum tutors requirement are reached.
+After that tutors can't unsubscribe if waiting list is empty.

 NB: At the moment, 1 exam is guaranteed the first Thursday (week) of the month, and 1 optional the third Thursday (week) of the month, so 2 max per month.